-Installing a Nest thermostat is one of the easiest ways to improve the daily schedule of your comfort system.
-This smart thermostat can recognize your preferences and automatically make changes.
-But as you may expect, it won’t work correctly or at all if you see an error code on the display.
-The precise error code provides useful information about the underlying problem, something a trained technician can use to offer solutions that much sooner.
+Using a Nest thermostat is one of the easiest ways to optimize the daily schedule of your comfort system.
+This smart thermostat can recognize your preferences and automatically make improvements.
+But as you may expect, it won’t work properly or at all if you see an error code on the display.
+The specific error code supplies useful information about the root of the problem, something a knowledgeable technician can use to offer solutions that much quicker.

-Let’s consider seven of the most frequent error codes you may discover on your Nest thermostat.
-We’ll review the basics of each error code along with how you could fix it and the projected cost to do so.
-Don’t forget that while the price will ultimately depend on the specific Nest model, you can anticipate paying around $75-$200 for repairs.
-This should include things like travel and labor costs on top of any specific components necessary to complete repairs.
+Here are seven of the most common error codes you could encounter on your Nest thermostat.
+We’ll walk you through the basics of each error code along with how you can solve it and the projected cost to do so.
+Don’t forget that while the price will ultimately hinge on the exact Nest model, you can anticipate paying about $75-$200 for repairs.
+This should also cover travel and labor costs along with any specific hardware needed to finish repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and shows up when the power is shut off.
-Because this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on the screen until the issue is dealt with.
+This critical error code is limited to the latest models of the Nest thermostat and appears when the power is detached from the system.
+Since this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on display until the issue is resolved.

 Losing power to your Nest thermostat can be for a number of reasons.
-The wiring may have disconnected or become damaged, or a disconnection may have appeared further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A trained technician should check electrical connections and wiring until they find the source of the problem.
+The wiring may have disconnected or become damaged, or a disconnection might have appeared further along in your electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A professional technician should inspect electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to make sure it’s not just a software error.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin checking connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first conduct a factory reset of your thermostat to ensure it’s not simply a software issue.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and start inspecting connectors.

-They’ll disconnect the power and slowly inspect each wire, making sure they are fully placed into the connector with the proper amount of bare copper.
-Once they pinpoint the damaged connector, it can be swapped for a new one.
+They’ll disconnect the power and slowly look at each wire, ensuring they are fully attached into the connector with the correct amount of exposed copper.
+After they find the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is especially hot.
-The HVAC system can fail and stop delivering power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat drains and the thermostat will eventually power down.
-Presuming the breakers are on, you can search a few other places before consulting a professional technician.
+This critical error code can show up when the weather outside is especially hot.
+The HVAC system can break down and stop giving power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat depletes and the thermostat will subsequently shut down.
+In the event the breakers are on, you can search a couple of other places before contacting a professional technician.

-Because this error can drain your thermostat’s battery, the first step could be providing enough power to find out if this specific error code is what you’re working with.
-You can detach the thermostat from its base and deliver power by using a USB cable.
-Assuming it reveals error code 195, you can continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to uncover anything wrong with these components, it’s maybe best to contact a pro.
+As this error can drain your thermostat’s battery, the first step might be providing enough power to determine if this specific error code is what you’re working with.
+You can separate the thermostat from its base and supply power by using a USB cable.
+In the event it displays error code 195, you can continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to detect anything wrong with these components, it’s maybe best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
-This will sometimes stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
-A technician can carefully inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical error with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
+This may stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+Your technician should cautiously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it could still prevent you from using the Nest thermostat how you want to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting enough power.
-You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Even though this error code isn’t critical, it might still keep you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting sufficient power.
+You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-Due to installation of a Nest Power Connector, you might notice error code E297 show up.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+Due to installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excess power is sent through the Nest’s wiring, it may damage internal components and could even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to guard against electrical damage, it’s a good idea to shut the power off as soon as possible.
-You can then get a hold of a professional technician with the necessary experience diagnosing and fixing electrical problems.
+Similar to error code e103, e104 is a critical error stemming from an overcurrent.
+If excessive power is transported inside the Nest’s wiring, it can damage internal components and may even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to shut the power off as soon as you can.
+You can then get in touch with a professional technician with the proper experience diagnosing and solving electrical problems.

 e73 – Critical

-This could be as easy as the breaker being shut off, but it could also be a problem with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
-If nothing seems to be out of place, it’s time to contact a local professional.
+This will sometimes be as straightforward as the breaker being switched off, but it can also be an issue with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
+If nothing seems to be out of place, it’s time to get in touch with a local professional.